 FanDuel offers all of the action that you would expect:

 Most of the prop options that are available prior to the start of a game remain once the game begins.
 For instance, baseball offerings include team to score first/last, correct score, winning margin, first scoring play, odd/even total runs, among several other options that remain throughout the contest.
 I was, however, disappointed that FanDuel isn’t offering the live ticket option that allows bettors to hedge or cash out bets as a contest unfolds.
 It’s a relatively new concept available in the United States, but I have a feeling it’s going to be immensely popular, so it’s worth keeping an eye on things to see if FanDuel eventually adds it.

 It appears to at least some extent the New Jersey DGE is requiring all online sportsbooks to inform its users of potential gambling pitfalls and provide resources and tools available to those who need them.

 Aesthetically, this is a tremendous app.
 It looks good, the functionality is strong, and it is easy to navigate.
-The plethora of deposit and withdraw options in FanDuel Sportsbook makes transactions quick and simple.
-At the moment, FanDuel only offers a $100 match on initial deposits for new users, which is markedly less than the bonus rewards of its competitors, so do know that there is more bonus value available elsewhere.
+The plethora of deposit and withdrawal options in FanDuel Sportsbook makes transactions quick and simple.
+At the moment, FanDuel offers a Bet $5, Get $150 promo for new users, which is markedly less than the bonus rewards of its competitors, so do know that there is more bonus value available elsewhere.
 While the FanDuel app doesn’t offer as many sports to bet on, nor does it have a live ticket option, most users will find that it more than meets their needs.